ColinLeesUK/norse-campaign/session-17.md

 ![Pipe](images/apparel/kydos-pipe.jpg)

-Scowering through the markets the rest of the party come across a hunter female Wood-Elf that is interested in buying their stock.
+Scowering through the markets the rest of the party come across a female Wood-Elf hunter that is interested in buying their dragon parts.

 Items sold: